 All foreign currency data, is converted in home-currency.
 The historical exchange rate in Sage Peachtree will be used to do the conversion.

 In Sage Peachtree you can setup an opening balance for an account.
-In some cases, (especially when the file is relatively new - or you have never run a close of year before) Dataswitcher cannot reconstruct the account used for creating that opening balance (often it is retained earnings).
-That is why Dataswitcher will create the opening balance transaction, and will send the net result to the retained earnings account in the destination system.
-You need to check your retained earnings post-migration to see if this agrees.
-In some cases, DS might use the opening balance equity account.
-You might need to transfer from that account into retained earnings to get the amounts to agree.
+In some cases, (especially when the file is relatively new - or you have never run a close of year before), Dataswitcher cannot reconstruct the account used for creating that opening balance (often it is retained earnings).
+That is why Dataswitcher will create the opening balance transaction and will send the net result to the the open equity account in the destination system.
+This can also happen if your file had consistency issues (assets did not agree with liabilities and equity).

 Items and stock